orsanawwad/todo-go-htmx-templ/README.md

 air -c .air.toml
 ```

-### But how
+### What?

-- templates are in handlers/templates
+- templates are defined in handlers/templates as templ files
-- templ converts them to go files with
+- templ converts templ files to go files with

     `templ generate --path ./internal/templates/`

-- assets under ./internal/handlers/assets/* are bunbled in ./internal/handlers/assets.go, then exposed as its own route /assets
+- assets under ./internal/handlers/assets/* are bundled using go:embed in ./internal/handlers/assets.go, then exposed as its own route under /assets